andywiecko/Majoranapp/README.md

 }
 ```

-To see example scripts go int `InputScripts` directory.
+To see example scripts go into the `InputScripts` directory.

 ### Run

-What is the next step after prepared input script?
+What is the next step after the prepared input script?
 To run the simulation for the selected `input_script.json`, type

 ```bash